 Prayer: Lord, teach me how to ask, seek, and knock the way You want me to.
-Increase my faith daily so that I'll pray and stand in faith for the people and things You put on my heart.
+Increase my faith daily so that I will pray and stand in faith for the people and things You put on my heart.
 Make me patient and persistent so that I wonít quit and give up before the answer comes.
-Thank You for all the answered prayer I'll reap as a result!- J. M. Farro
+Thank You for all of the answered prayer that I will reap as a result!- J. M. Farro

 |Winter Jam 2020 to Feature Crowder, Hillsong Young and Free, Passion, RED and More!|